LeaderSteve84/alx-zero_day/0x03-git/README.md

-My Git traing is cool and fair
+My Git training is cool and fair